drivechain-project/drivechain.info/faq/index.md

 ## 1. Security ## {#security}

-### Are drivechains secure? ### ## {#sidechain-theft}
+### How are drivechains secured? ### {#sidechain-theft}

+Miners "farm" sidechains for their txn fees (and exchange-rate value-add).
+Why kill the "goose that lays the golden eggs"?

+Well, it depends on:

+* How many eggs they lay
+* How much the dead goose is worth, and
+* How much effort it takes to actually kill the goose.

+So, no two drivechains will have the same level of security.

+Some will lay many "eggs".
+These will have high fee-revenues, and/or will enhance the underlying coin-utility.

+Similarly, some drivechains are more valuable to "kill" than others.
+The more coins on a drivechain, the higher the incentive to "kill" it (and take all those coins).

+Finally, how to "kill" such a drivechain?

+Because of the "slow return" feature of BIP300, it isn't easy.
+Miners must 51% attack in a very transparent and obvious way, in full view of everyone, for a continuous 3-6 months, *before* the coins can be stolen.

-The security model is [here](http://www.truthcoin.info/blog/drivechain/#drivechains-security).
+The formal security model is [here](http://www.truthcoin.info/blog/drivechain/#drivechains-security).

-Sidechain security is higher when:
+In general, Drivechain security is higher when:

-* The sidechain in question is popular with users.
+* The drivechain in question is popular with users.
-* There are many popular sidechains.
+* There are many popular drivechains.

-Overall, the drivechain model is comparable to the existing L1 Bitcoin security model.
-L1 protects a given txn, by bundling it with all of the other recent txns (such that the miners cannot revert a txn without attacking the entire chain).
-In contrast, Drivechain protects only a subset of the total Bitcoin txns, but it compensates for this by bundling these txns over a much longer period of time (3-6 months).
-Thus: Drivechain "divides" by a large number, then "multiplies" by a large number (to try to compensate).

 ### What if a sidechain isn't popular??
 Can miners "steal" from a sidechain? ## {#unpopular-sc}